Handbook & Policies

-In case of illness or absence with less than 24 hours notice before a rehearsal, you must notify the Program Manager as soon as you become aware of the need to be absent.
+In case of illness or emergency with less than 24 hours notice before a rehearsal, you must complete an absence request form as soon as you become aware of the need to be absent.

 During rehearsals, OAYO musicians are expected to...

 Check in at the welcome table.
 Failure to check in will result in being counted as tardy, regardless of whether or not you were here on time.

 Be seated and ready to play at least 5 minutes before the rehearsal start time